kaleidot725/EasyCalc/README.md

 ## Features

-- Set questions that addiction and subtraction, multiplication, division
+- Set questions that addition and subtraction, multiplication, division
-- Check question answers that addiction and subtraction, multiplication, division.
+- Check question answers that addition and subtraction, multiplication, division.

 ## Modules